Those who work in sports management must be familiar with sports and recreation, while also being effective leaders and business professionals.

 Graduates with sports management degrees find career positions as athletic directors, team managers, account executives, talent scouts and more.

-The bachelor of science in sports management is an in-depth business curriculum and requires 57 semester hours of study.
-The bachelor of arts in sports management requires 48 semester hours of study and is for students who want a broad liberal arts foundation with an emphasis in business.
+We offer both a Bachelor of Science and a Bachelor of Arts in sports management.
+The Bachelor of Science in sports management is an in-depth business curriculum and requires 57 semester hours of study.
 If you have questions, a counselor with our Office of Admission can help as you decide on the degree program that best matches your strengths and career interests.

 Sports management courses cover contract law, the business of sports and strategic policy.
 Students also will choose electives from courses such as personal finance, small business management and advanced business law.